 Projects

-A short list of the work I am building or have chosen to keep public because it says something real about what I care about.
+A short list of the work I am building or have chosen to keep public because it says something real about the clinical AI lane.

-Most of it falls into the same pattern: systems that look promising in theory are common; systems that survive cost, workflow, and real use are rarer.
-These are the projects where I think that gap is worth taking seriously.
+Most of it falls into the same pattern: systems that look good in theory are common.
+Systems that survive cost, workflow, and real use are rarer.

 Operating Work

-The two main companies are where most of my operating time goes.
-One is software that touches the chart.
-The other is hardware meant for environments where complexity and price kill adoption faster than any competitor does.
+The two companies are where most of my operating time goes.
+One touches the chart.
+The other touches the airway.

 Sayvant